laracasts/Laravel-5-Generators-Extended/readme.md

-# Laravel 5 Extended generators
+# Laravel 5 Extended Generators

 If you're familiar with my [Laravel 4 Generators](https://github.com/JeffreyWay/Laravel-4-Generators), then this is basically the same thing - just upgraded for Laravel 5.